 There’s a sense that all activity has come to a grinding halt in the world right now.
-For the most part that’s true, but as we know in the United States, essential businesses are still operational.
-Some folks are wondering if it’s smart to hire a plumber right now given the COVID-19 outbreak.
-The truth is that not only are commercial and residential plumbers permitted to continue serving the public, but they are strongly encouraged to do so.
-There’s a reason for that.
+For the most part that’s true, but as we know in the United States, essential businesses are still up and running.
+Some folks are wondering if it’s smart to hire a contractor for plumbing work during COVID-19.
+The truth is that commercial and residential plumbers aren’t just permitted to continue serving the public.
+They are strongly encouraged to do so.
+And there’s a good reason why.

-The White House issued its Coronavirus Guidance for America last month.
+The White House put out its Coronavirus Guidance for America last month.
 Those who work in a “critical infrastructure industry,” it says, “have a special responsibility” to keep up their work schedule for the good of the public health and survival.
-In this industry article on the White House’s mandate, Plumbing and Mechanical Magazine quotes the Department of Homeland Security’s list of professions most essential during the epidemic.
+In this industry article on the White House’s mandate, Plumbing and Mechanical Magazine quotes the Department of Homeland Security’s list of professions most essential during the crisis:

-“Workers such as plumbers, electricians, exterminators and other service providers who provide services that are necessary to maintaining the safety, sanitation and essential operation of residences,” it reads.
-That gets at the core of what
+“Workers such as plumbers, electricians, exterminators and other service providers who provide services that are necessary to maintaining the safety, sanitation and essential operation of residences.”

 While water heater installations and ejector pump replacements may require a local plumbing professional, there are a number of small maintenance projects that homeowners can often do on their own.
 We’ve always made it a point to empower our own customers with DIY plumbing and home upkeep tips.
 These days those tips may come in extra handy!
 For a few DIY ideas as we head into the warmer months, head over to our blog post on 5 DIY Steps to Prep Your Home For Spring.
-And when it comes to those bigger jobs, just remember: waiting to hire a plumber is not necessary.
-Nor is it advisable in many cases.
+And when it comes to those bigger jobs, just remember: waiting on plumbing work during COVID-19 is not necessary.
+In many cases, it’s not advisable either.

-Maintaining safe, sanitary, and smoothly running homes now is one of the key ways we can work together to get out from under the spread of COVID-19.
-For more information on hiring a plumber in the time of COVID-19, our own plumbing services, or the specific precautions that Plumbing One technicians are taking to ensure your health and safety, give us a call or shoot us a message.
+We can work together to get out from under the spread of coronavirus.
+Maintaining safe and sanitary homes is a big part of that.
+For more information on plumbing work during COVID-19 or the specific precautions that Plumbing One plumbers are taking to ensure your health and safety, give us a call or shoot us a message.
 This season won’t last forever, but for as long as it does, we must keep our heads and follow the guidelines set down by healthcare professionals and world health experts.
-From our family to yours — stay safe, be smart, and don’t wait to give us a call if you’re experiencing any plumbing problems in your home.
+From our family to yours — stay safe, be smart, and don’t hesitate to reach out if you need plumbing work during COVID-19 or after we beat this thing.